KwameForbes/KwameForbes.github.io/pages/about.md

 <em>As the field of science continues to advance, scientists need to be able to take computational strategies to solve increasingly complex problems. </em>

-Kwame Forbes is a [post-bac scholar](https://www.med.unc.edu/oge/stad/prep/) at [UNC-CH](https://www.unc.edu) working in bioinformatics with [Michael Love (UNC)](http://mikelove.github.io) on developing a feature in [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) to integrate with single-cell datasets.
+I is a [post-bac scholar](https://www.med.unc.edu/oge/stad/prep/) at [UNC-CH](https://www.unc.edu) working in bioinformatics with [Michael Love (UNC)](http://mikelove.github.io) on developing a feature in [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) to integrate with single-cell datasets.
+This allows biologists to know which type of cells might be important when they see differences in RNA in their samples.
+With this in mind, we are currently in the process of developing a simple interface for users with bulk RNA-seq differential expression results tables to use public single-cell datasets by visualizing the cell-type-specific expression patterns of their genes of interest.

-Kwame received an AS in [computer science](https://uvi.edu/academics/science-math/departments/computer-comp-sciences/assoc-science/default.aspx) and a BS [biology](https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/bach-science/default.aspx) with a
+I received an AS in [computer science](https://uvi.edu/academics/science-math/departments/computer-comp-sciences/assoc-science/default.aspx) and a BS [biology](https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/bach-science/default.aspx) with a
 [concentration in Computational Biology](https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/computational-biology/default.aspx) in 2019, from the [University of the Virgin Islands(UVI)](https://uvi.edu).
-During his time in undergraduate, he was a [RISE scholar](https://www.uvi.edu/research/emerging-caribbean-scientists-programs/programs1/mbrs-rise-research-scholars-program.aspx) who presented his research at [ABRCMS](https://www.abrcms.org) in 2018 and 2019.
-Along with research, Kwame was a teaching assistant for genetics and a lab instructor for intro to CompSci and for chemistry.
+During my time in undergraduate, I was a [RISE scholar](https://www.uvi.edu/research/emerging-caribbean-scientists-programs/programs1/mbrs-rise-research-scholars-program.aspx) who presented my research at [ABRCMS](https://www.abrcms.org) in 2018 and 2019.
+Along with research, I was a teaching assistant for genetics and a lab instructor for intro to CompSci and for chemistry.

-Kwame is passionate about computer science, biology, and research.
-He is aiming to get his PhD in Computational Biology and Bioinformatics.
+I am passionate about computer science, biology, and research.
+I is aiming to get his PhD in Computational Biology and Bioinformatics.

 [github](https://github.com/KwameForbes)<br/>